DigitalCarleton/OmekaDevel/README.md

 ## Installation:

-Install and activate this plugin on your Omeka site
+Install and activate this plugin on your Omeka site.

+You now have access to Kint commands when working on any PHP file within the site.

 ## Usage (from [Kint](https://github.com/kint-php/kint)):